hammer-ian/JavaScriptPoWBlockchain/README.md

   * account's which maintain a 'state', and account nonce's to prevent double spend
   * a transaction lifecyle
   * miners, gas fees, configurable block sizes and block rewards
-  * block "state root" header (merkle tree roots) to ensure each node can maintain a local copy of the *global* state
+  * state root and merkle trie roots in block header
   * automated testing framework

 **V3 - Add a VM and Smart Contracts**